manuelarte/gotimeplus/README.md

 tp    ____|‾‾‾‾|___...
 ```

+> [!WARNING]
-Passing a zero value for `startTime` or `endTime` indicates an unbounded period on that side.
+> Passing a zero value for `startTime` or `endTime` indicates an unbounded period on that side.

 ---

 The struct also provides a function `Overlaps`.
-This method checks whether two time periods overlap and, if so, returns the overlapping period.
+This method checks whether two time periods overlap.

-e.g.
+If so, returns the overlapping period, e.g.:

 ```bash
 Input Time Periods